The Legal Studies program offers a major situated in Weinberg College, but open to Northwestern undergraduates in all schools.

 What are my chances of being accepted into the major?

 Your chances depend on the number of students applying and the number of seats we have available in the research seminar sequence for upcoming academic terms.
 In the past few years, the major has become quite competitive, and we have had to turn away many strong applicants.

 What if I apply and don't get in?

 If you apply as a first-year or sophomore and you don't get in, you are encouraged to apply again.
-You might consider taking a writing course, or taking additional Legal Studies courses or electives before applying again.
+You might consider taking a writing course, making use of The Writing Place, or taking additional Legal Studies courses or electives before applying again.
 You may apply to the major as a junior, but we recommend that you have an alternative major in mind should you not get accepted.

 How do I Petition to Graduate with a Major in Legal Studies?

 We suggest you first complete the Major Worksheet then make an appointment with Ann Kelchner, the undergraduate program assistant, to review and get all your forms signed.
 For more information about Petitioning to Graduate please visit the Registrar’s website.